Experts & Staff

 Biography

-Jana Kobzova is a visiting fellow with the Wider Europe programme at the European Council on Foreign Relations.
+Jana Kobzova is co-director of the European Security Programme and senior policy fellow at the European Council on Foreign Relations.
 Her research interests centre around developments in eastern Europe, with a focus on Ukraine and on improving the EU’s response to crises in its neighbourhood.

 From 2019-2024, she was foreign policy adviser to Slovakia’s former president, Zuzana Čaputová.
 Before joining the president’s team, Kobzova worked as the policy director at Rasmussen Global, a political consultancy group established by former NATO secretary-general Anders Fogh Rasmusen.
 She also worked for the Brussels-based European Endowment for Democracy, where she developed and oversaw the EED’s grant making in eastern Europe with a focus on Ukraine, Georgia, and Belarus.
 Prior to that, Kobzova was a policy fellow and a programme coordinator at ECFR.
 She also previously led the Belarus democratisation programme at the Pontis Foundation in Slovakia.